CompassAD: Intent-Driven 3D Affordance Grounding in Functionally Competing Objects: Experiments

-Beyond controlled benchmarks, we demonstrate that \model{} generalizes to real-world robot grasping scenarios using only a single RGB image.
-We construct a complete inference pipeline that proceeds as follows: (1)~Grounded-SAM~\citep{ren2024grounded} segments object instances via open-vocabulary prompts, while Depth Anything V2~\citep{yang2024depth} estimates a dense metric depth map from the monocular image; (2)~Per-object point clouds are extracted by back-projecting masked depth pixels through a pinhole camera model, subsampled to 2,048 points via farthest point sampling and normalized to the unit sphere; (3)~\model{} takes the assembled scene and intent-driven instruction as input and outputs per-point affordance probabilities, which are then mapped back to the original camera-space coordinates.
-(4)~Finally, AnyGrasp~\citep{fang2023anygrasp} is utilized to generate candidate grasp poses, and the final grasp is selected by multiplying grasp confidence with predicted affordance values.
-Figure~\ref{fig:robot} shows two example scenes, where~\model{} correctly identifies the graspable handle region of the target object among four confusing alternatives, despite operating on partial-view pseudo point clouds.
-The smooth spatial distribution of predicted affordance values indicates that our method can effectively identify the target object, predict its affordances, and suppress activations on irrelevant objects.
+Beyond controlled benchmarks, we show that \model{} generalises to real-world robotic grasping from a single RGB image.
+From this input, Grounded-SAM~\cite{ren2024grounded} segments object instances using open-vocabulary prompts and Depth Anything V2~\cite{yang2024depth} estimates a dense metric depth map.
+Back-projecting each masked region through a pinhole camera model yields a per-object point cloud, which we subsample to $2{,}048$ points by farthest point sampling and normalize to the unit sphere. \model{} then takes the assembled composition together with the intent-driven instruction and predicts per-point affordances, which we map back to camera-space coordinates.
+On the same point cloud, AnyGrasp~\cite{fang2023anygrasp} produces candidate grasp poses, and the final grasp is chosen by the product of grasp confidence and predicted affordance.
+In the two examples of \Cref{fig:robot}, \model{} localizes the graspable handle of the intended object among confusing alternatives, despite working from partial-view pseudo point clouds.
+Activations remain tightly concentrated on the correct handle and near zero elsewhere, indicating that the language query alone suffices to drive grasp selection.

-\section{Conclusion and Limitations}
+\section{Conclusion and limitations}